Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Product ID

-The unique ID (identification number) for the product (or parent of a group of SKUs or variants).
+The unique ID (identification number) of a product (or parent of a group of SKUs or variants).

 PO cover in days

-The number of days ordered (but non-received) inventory will last given recent sales trends.
+The number of days inventory that has been ordered but not yet received will last, given recent sales trends.

 PO cover in months

-The number of months ordered (but non-received) inventory will last given recent sales trends.
+The number of months inventory that has been ordered but not yet received will last, given recent sales trends.

 Price

-Current product retail price as set on your sales platform.
-This is set in your sales platform and cannot be edited in Inventory Planner.
+The product's current retail price as set on your sales platform.
+The price is set in your sales platform and cannot be edited in Inventory Planner.

 Products

-Products are the main version of an item you sell on your store.
+A product is the main version of an item you sell on your store.
+For example, a t-shirt with a graphic design.

-A product may have different variations (Colour, Size, Weight, etc), which we see a "Variants"
+A product may have different variations (Colour, Size, Weight, etc), which are displayed as "Variants".

 The title given to the product in your store.
-This information is set on your connected sales platform and cannot be edited in Inventory Planner.
+The product name is set on your connected sales platform and cannot be edited in Inventory Planner.

 Profit